univr-GRAIL/VR_Farmacologia/readme.md

 * Open a scene in `Assets - Scenes`

 Each environment comes in two different Unity scene file:
-- Cafe HR and Cafe LR
+* Cafe HR and Cafe LR
-- Park HR and Park LR
+* Park HR and Park LR

--
-[...]
+### ‼️​ Please note ‼️
+Due to repository size limitations, the pre-baked lighting assets couldn't be included.
+Please re-bake the lights locally to experience the scenes as intended.

 ### To test inside Unity Engine